Charles Opondo BPharm MSc PhD

-He then joined the KEMRI-University of Oxford-Wellcome Trust Collaborative Research Programme in Nairobi in 2007 initially as an intern (then later a research assistant and research officer) to work in a cluster randomised trial testing interventions to improve the quality of care for children admitted to Kenyan district hospitals.
+He then joined the KEMRI-University of Oxford-Wellcome Trust Collaborative Research Programme in Nairobi in 2007 initially as an intern (later becoming a research assistant and research officer) to work in a cluster randomised trial testing interventions to improve the quality of care for children admitted to Kenyan district hospitals.

 He was awarded a Wellcome Trust Masters Fellowship in 2009 to study Medical Statistics at the London School of Hygiene and Tropical Medicine.
 At the end of these studies in 2010 he went back to Nairobi to continue with his research.
-He returned to the LSHTM in 2011 to work towards a PhD in Medical Statistics which he was awarded in 2014.
+He returned to the LSHTM in 2011 to work towards a PhD in Medical Statistics which he was awarded at the end of 2014.

 Charles joined the NPEU in January 2015 as a Researcher in Statistics and Epidemiology.
 He is currently working with the Policy Research Unit in Maternal Health and Care on a project looking at the impact of fathers on child development, and a project exploring the role of social deprivation in explaining variations in health outcomes in infants.

 Walker NF, Wilkinson KA, Meintjes G, Tezera LB, Goliath R, Peyper JM, Tadokera R, Opondo C, Coussens AK, Wilkinson RJ, Friedland JS, Elkington PT (May 2017).
 Matrix Degradation in Human Immunodeficiency Virus Type 1–Associated Tuberculosis and Tuberculosis Immune Reconstitution Inflammatory Syndrome: A Prospective Observational Study.
-Clin Infect Dis 86:913–22.
+Clinical Infectious Diseases 86:913–22.

 Opondo C, Redshaw M, Savage-McGlynn E, Quigley M (November 2016) Father involvement in early child-rearing and behavioural outcomes in their pre-adolescent children: evidence from the ALSPAC UK birth cohort.
 BMJ Open 6:e012034 doi:10.1136/bmjopen-2016-012034